w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   conviction) compared to the total possible votes ([active issuance](learn-DOT.md#token-issuance)) that could be made in the system.
 In case of _split_ votes, only _aye_ and _abstain_ will count.

-For example, let us consider a hypothetical example where the total active issuance is
+For example, let us consider a hypothetical example where the total active issuance is 100 DOT.
-{{ polkadot: 100 DOT :polkadot }}{{ kusama: 100 KSM :kusama }}

-- An account A votes "Aye" with 10 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} with 4x
+- An account A votes "Aye" with 10 DOT with 4x conviction
-  conviction
-- An account B votes "Nay" with 5 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} with 2x
+- An account B votes "Nay" with 5 DOT with 2x conviction
-  conviction
-- An account C votes "Abstain" with 20 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}. (no conviction can be applied to "Abstain" votes)
+- An account C votes "Abstain" with 20 DOT. (no conviction can be applied to "Abstain" votes)

-In this scenario, only 35 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} from the total active issuance participated in voting on the referendum.
+In this scenario, only 35 DOT from the total active issuance participated in voting on the referendum.
 Now, let us calculate the Approval and Support values for that referendum.

 - Approval is calculated as (Aye') / (Aye' + Nay’), where Aye' and Nay' are the votes after applying the conviction multiplier.
 Hence, Approval = (10 x 4) / (10 x 4 + 5 x 2) = 40/50 which is 80%.